Skiing with a food allergy in Morzine

 Eating Out

 France is not known for having great allergy awareness in restaurants.
-Allergy travellers on the website Allergy Travels gave the country just three out of five votes when it came to awareness in restaurants.
-The good news is, that as a hub for mountain sports – VTT, Road biking, trail running and hiking, as well as skiing – Morzine attracts large numbers of health conscious, active types, which has been enough to support the opening of eateries which are making healthy, allergy-friendly and organic options a priority on their menus.
+But Morzine is trailblazing a more progressive attitude towards food and the environmental sustainability of ski resorts in general.
+As a hub for mountain sports – VTT, Road biking, trail running and hiking, as well as skiing – Morzine attracts large numbers of health conscious, active types, which has been enough to support the opening of eateries which are making healthy, allergy-friendly and organic options a priority on their menus.

 In the centre of town, Satellite Coffee (142 Rue du Bourg, 74110 Morzine) offers allergen-free cakes, snacks and high protein vegan-friendly dishes.
 Try it for delicious veggie/ salad bowls and such things as spiced chickpea pancakes and beetroot falafel.
 Lean meat dishes are also served.